Kubernetes: Host Multi-Container ASP.NET Core app to Multiple Pods

 Now I will create 2 Kubernetes Deployments that will create 2 Pods.
 Inside these Pods, one container each will run.
 As already discussed multiple times these containers will contain one project each of the ASP.NET Core app.

 So, these are the 2 deployments configuration files (given below).
 One file is named as “mydep1.yaml” while the other is “mydep2.yaml”.
-On downloading the source code you will find all the deployments and services inside files inside the k8s Objects folder.
+On downloading the source code you will find all the deployments and services inside files inside the Kubernetes folder.

 Deployment 1 – file “mydep1.yaml”